Arts & Humanities Seed Funding

 Frequently Asked Questions

-Arts and Humanities faculty may submit one application as sole applicant.
-All faculty (including Arts and Humanities faculty) may also submit one application as part of a collaborative application provided the application includes a tenure/tenure-track faculty from one of the departments listed above.
+Faculty may submit one application as sole applicant.
+Faculty may also submit one application as part of a collaborative application.
 A faculty member may receive no more than $10,000 in total internal funding.

 As an example, Prof. A is in the Department of Art and Prof. B is in the Department of Anthropology.
 Prof. A may submit one application requesting $7500 of funding.
 Profs.
 A and B may also submit one application which requests $2500 of funding that will be attributed to Prof. A and $7500 of funding that will be attributed to Prof. B. Neither application exceeds $10,000 in requested funding and neither faculty receives more than $10,000 attributed to them.